Loloppe/BeatSaber-SliceVisualizer/README.md

 # Beat Saber Slice Visualizer mod

 This plugin shows how your slice is offset from center.
 Using that information, you can train your accuracy.
 Does not work in multiplayer.

 Demo: https://www.youtube.com/watch?v=mrq-uZ2JnXg

 ## Configuration

-In-game menu to enable/disable or change Y position.

 Edit `Beat Saber\UserData\SliceVizualizer.json`.
 This file will be created automatically when you first launch the game with the plugin installed.

 ### Configuration options:
+#### In game menu
+- `Enabled` (default: true) -- Enable or disable the plugin
+- `YPosition` (default: 1.0) -- Can be used to change the Y position (height) of the visualizer.
+#### File only
 - `SliceWidth` (default: 0.05) -- Width of the slice line as a proportion of note size
 - `ScoreScaling` (default: `"Linear"`) -- Specify scaling function for cut offset.
 Possible values: `"Linear", "Log", "Sqrt"`.
 This option, when set to `Log` or `Sqrt` allows you to exaggerate small offsets, and group large offsets together.